joshjohanning/joshjohanning.github.io/_posts/2022-01-07-github-download-from-github-packages.md

 ## Overview

 We had a team that wanted to push to GitHub packages, which is relatively easily enough to do and is well [documented](https://docs.github.com/en/packages/working-with-a-github-packages-registry).
-However, they had a subsequent job that was building a Docker image where that dependency (the `.jar` or `.war` file) was needed.
+However, they had a subsequent job that was building a Docker image where that dependency (the `.jar`{: .filepath} or `.war`{: .filepath} file) was needed.

 There are a couple of different ways you could think about this.